-Our intensive five-month disability leadership and advocacy training takes place in Boston, Massachusetts.
+Our intensive four-month disability leadership and advocacy training takes place in Boston, Massachusetts.
 The goal of the program is to train the next generation of young Japanese people with disabilities to become stronger and more confident leaders.

 The program engages trainees in a spectrum of activities: